-Two Trees residential buildings are situated within the city's most desirable neighborhoods, close to exciting restaurants, bars, retail, transportation hubs, cultural landmarks, and open green spaces.
+Two Trees residential buildings are situated in the city's most desirable neighborhoods, close to open green spaces, waterfronts, restaurants, bars, retail, transportation hubs, and cultural landmarks.

 One South First redefines waterfront living as the first building located on Williamsburg’s award-winning Domino Park.
 An iconic modern tower with thoughtfully designed residences, luxury amenities, and direct front-door access to a vibrant park and tranquil waterfront escape, One South First is a standout in the Brooklyn neighborhood most defined by its spirit of individualism and diverse sense of community.